Elected Officials and Benefits Programs

 Washington State Paid Family and Medical Leave

 Local governments should deduct PFML premiums from paychecks for all employees including from any paychecks for elected officials.
 Employers may also elect to pay their employees’ share of these premiums.
+For more information and local PFML policy samples, see our Sick Leave and Family/Medical Leave webpage.

 Workers’ Compensation